 Survivors include her husband of 29 years, Phillip E. Kabler, of Salado, and daughters Elizabeth Fay Hammel, of Jacksonville, FL, and Lana Ann Hammel Johnson, of Elkton, MD.
 She is also survived by her granddaughter, Tika Marie Siburt, of Elkton, MD and stepchildren, Son William Kabler, Daughter Lisa Kabler Klees, Daughter Tonya Kabler Elliot, Son Steven Kabler, Son Stacy Kabler, Daughter Christie Kabler Dolley.
 Brother-in-law Don Geers, and nieces Angela McBride and Renee Susie Tuerck.

-To plant a tree in memory of Sylvia Ann Zuehlke Kabler, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Sylvia Ann Zuehlke Kabler, please visit our floral store.